Bethieieio/project-one-harlow-marina/README.md

 ## Honourable Mentions
-- My partner [Ashleigh](https://github.com/bashleigh) For being my tech support, my rock and my cheerleader.
+- My partner [Ashleigh](https://github.com/bashleigh) For being my tech support, my rock and my cheerleader. she also wrote the javascript to close the hamburger when the user clicks the link.
 - My Mentor Richard for the calls, the confidence and the courage.

 ## Content